-Widening of the QRS complex occurs (usually requires a potassium level of 6.5 or greater).
-This frequently appears as in "intraventricular conduction delay" or IVCD which is characterized by a widened QRS complex of > 120 ms that does not meet the criteria for a left or right bundle branch block.
-Frequently an IVCD will look like a left bundle branch block in lead V1 with a rS complex or monomorphic S wave and it appears like a right bundle branch block in leads I and V6 with a broad, slurred S wave.
+Widening of the QRS complex.
+This usually requires a potassium level of 6.5 or greater and frequently appears as in "intraventricular conduction delay" or IVCD, which is characterized by a widened QRS complex of > 120 ms that does not meet the criteria for a left or right bundle branch block.
+Frequently an IVCD will look like a left bundle branch block in lead V1 with an rS complex or monomorphic S wave, and it appears like a right bundle branch block in leads I and V6 with a broad, slurred S wave.

 Decreased amplitude of the P waves, an increase in the PR interval, and bradycardia in the form of AV blocks occur as the potassium level exceeds 7.0.

 Absence of the P waves and, eventually, a "sine wave" pattern (see below), which is frequently a fatal rhythm.